LITTLE MILESTONES, NOW AVAILABLE

 I have written three fiction novels, Inn Significant (2017), Beneath the Mimosa Tree (2012) and Baseball Girl (2015).
-My newest book, a collection of short stories and poetry is coming in July; it’s called The Postcard and Other Short Stories & Poetry.
+My newest book, a collection of short stories and poetry I published in July is called The Postcard and Other Short Stories & Poetry.
 During my time at the Baltimore Orioles, I was the editor of the Cal Ripken Jr. Commemorative Publication (1995) and Orioles Magazine.
 In January of 2016, Event Planning: Communicating Theory and Practice was published, a textbook I wrote along with two of my colleagues.
 A needed resource in the field of communication, the text examines both the theoretical perspectives and practical application of event planning.

 I N N S I G N I F I C A N T ( 2017 )